smartsdk/dataModels/validator/README.md

   * `fail` - to log error and successfully compile schema but fail validation if this rule is checked.
 * `ajv:extendRefs`: validation of other keywords when $ref is present in the schema.
 See [ajv](https://github.com/epoberezkin/ajv) for more details.
 Option values:
   * `ignore` - when $ref is used other keywords are ignored (as per JSON Reference standard).
 A warning will be logged during the schema compilation.
   * `fail (default)` - if other validation keywords are used together with $ref the exception will be thrown when the schema is compiled.
-This option is recomended to make sure schema has no keywords that are ignored, which can be confusing.
+This option is recommended to make sure schema has no keywords that are ignored, which can be confusing.
-  * `true` - validate all keywords in the schemas with $ref (the default behaviour in versions before 5.0.0).
+  * `true` - validate all keywords in the schemas with $ref (the default behaviour in versions before ajv 5.0.0).
 * `ajv:allErrors`: when `true` check all rules collecting all errors, when `false` return after the first error.
 See [ajv](https://github.com/epoberezkin/ajv) for more details.
 Default value: `true`

 ## Compiling the validator